filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/storage-power-actor/index.md

 toc: true
 ---

-The ActorCode for storage power built-in actor is `hex"0004"` which will be used to call methods in storage power actor.
-You also need to specify method number of which method you want to invoke.
-Please refer the each method for its method number.
+The ActorCode for the built-in storage power actor is `hex"0004"` which will be used to call methods in the storage power actor.
+You also need to specify the method number for the method you want to invoke.
+Please refer to each method for its method number.

 ## CreateMiner